 Over the last seven years, 191 schools across Scotland have received funding for Litter campaigns through Wrigley Litter Less.
 Have a look below to see how successful schools have used their funding in the past.

-Applications for the 2019/2020 Litter Less Campaign are now OPEN
+Applications for the 2019/2020 Litter Less Campaign are now CLOSED

 Arnhall Day Nursery

 Children were very interested in keeping their forested paths clean of litter and taking care of their surroundings on the Keir Estate.